jcamou/josecamou/_posts/2013-5-27-bands-stuck-in-the-90s.markdown

 ## Startups vs Bands
 I’ve always been amazed at how similar a startup is to a starting band.

-+   They both have an idea that needs to be distributed.
++   They both have an idea that needs to be distributed
-+   They both can take advantage of online markets.
++   Tight budget
-+   Communication with fan/user base is crucial.
++   Communication with fan/user base is crucial

 The startup can have an app or a product launch in various platforms and distributed in different places but you can always count on finding more information about the product on the product’s _webpage_.